norahkerendian/Recipe-Analysis-Project/README.md

   frameborder="0"
 ></iframe>

-p-value = 0.0 < 0.05, reject the null hypothesis that our model is fair.
-The model’s precision for recipes with lower protein is lower than its precision for recipes with higher protein.
+The permutation test produced a p-value of **0.0**, which is less than the significance level of 0.05.
+Thus, I reject the null hypothesis that the model is fair.
+This suggests that the model’s precision for recipes with lower protein is lower than its precision for recipes with higher protein.